-Dr. Shah is the Barbara and Elmer Sunday Associate Professor of Marketing, Founding Director of the Social Media Intelligence Lab, and Director of the Marketing (CMO) RoundTable at Georgia State University.
-His research focuses on issues pertaining to linking marketing strategies to the financial performance of firms.
-His research approach entails developing new conceptual frameworks or conducting quantitative analyses to develop data-driven managerial insights.
+Dr. Shah is the Barbara and Elmer Sunday Professor and Associate Professor of Marketing, Founding Director of the Social Media Intelligence Lab, and Executive Director of the Marketing (CMO) RoundTable at Georgia State University.
+His research focuses on issues pertaining to linking marketing strategies to the financial performance of firms, the application and implications of digital technologies for marketing, and the social impact of marketing.
 His research has been published in top journals such as the Journal of Marketing Research, Harvard Business Review, Marketing Science, Journal of Marketing, Sloan Management Review, and several other outlets.
 He is the co-editor of the Handbook of Research on Customer Equity in Marketing.

 - Marketing Strategy